RescueSocial/Amber-Heard_Disinformation_Operations_Bots/README.md

 We're an independent research team with over 20 data analysts, scientists, and observers analyzing this data for over a year.
 The data collected on Amber Heard is primarily related to the years 2018-2021.

 <i><b>Purpose:</b><br></i>
-<b>Our purpose is to create Foundations to help other victims of bots, cyberabuse, domestic abuse, <a href="https://www.connecticutprotectivemoms.org/coercive-control-legislation-in-the">coercive control</a>, hostile environments, and of Disinformation Operations</b>.
+<b>Our purpose is to create Foundations to help other victims of bots, cyberabuse, domestic abuse, <a href="https://www.connecticutprotectivemoms.org/coercive-control-legislation-in-the">coercive control</a>, hostile environments, and Disinformation Operations</b>.
 <br>We want to save lives and help partners create systems to help online - including specialized and accurate rescue, quality custom, data analysis, social network analysis, forensics, research, and public safety technologies - <i>with focus on the victim primarily and her environment</i>.
 <br>Many of us helped in these sectors.